sUNC-Utilities/docs.sunc.su/docs/Debug/getconstants.md

 # `debug.getconstants`

-!!! warning "C closures not supported"
+!!! warning "C closures are not supported"

     This function will throw an error if called on a C closure, such as [`#!luau print`](https://create.roblox.com/docs/reference/engine/globals/LuaGlobals#print), since C closures have no accessible constants.

 `#!luau debug.getconstants` returns a list of all constants used within a Luau function's bytecode.
 This includes literal values like numbers, strings, booleans, and `#!luau nil`.